Igglybuff/awesome-piracy/readme.md

 - [Ombi](http://ombi.io/) :star2: Want a Movie or TV Show on Plex or Emby?
 Use Ombi!
 - [Plex Requests](http://plexrequests.8bits.ca/) Simple automated way for users to request new content for Plex
 - [plexrequests-meteor](https://github.com/lokenx/plexrequests-meteor) Meteor version of the original Plex Requests
-- [Mellow](https://github.com/v0idp/Mellow/) Discord Bot which can communicate with several APIs like Ombi, Sonarr, Radarr and Tautulli which are related to home streaming.
+- [Mellow](https://github.com/v0idp/Mellow/) Bot which can communicate with several APIs like Ombi, Sonarr, Radarr and Tautulli which are related to home streaming.
 Based off of node:9.3
 - [MediaButler](https://github.com/physk/MediaButler) Discord bot for use with PleX and several other apps that work with it.

 ### Plex Scripts and Tools